- 632 West 6th Avenue

 Applications and proposals are accepted on a rolling basis, and all will be reviewed.
-There is a five step process.
+Our committee meets quarterly.
+This is a five step process.

 First, Apply: We recommend you first speak with 49SAF staff or an advisory committee member first prior to putting forth a proposal.
 Our goal is to have successful applications!
 Then 49SAF staff and consultants will take you through the best practices of putting a proposal together, which includes offering you a proposal guide, etc.